 Archive - News Article

-Sweetwater Animal Control currently has three dogs available for adoption.
+Sweetwater Animal Control currently has two dogs available for adoption.

 Dogs and cats are available for adoption for a $15 fee and the cost of getting the pet vaccinated for rabies.

 The pets are required to have their vaccination before they leave to their new homes.

 A hospital is more than a place where people go to heal, it is a part of the community that fosters health and represents hope.
 From providing treatment and comfort to the sick, to welcoming new life into the world, hospitals are central to a healthy and optimistic community.
 Thatâs the message organizers are touting with the 2012 National Hospital Week theme, âMaking Miracles Happenâ.